 Key Takeaways

 Motorcycle accidents in Oklahoma produce some of the most devastating injuries we see — traumatic brain injuries, spinal cord damage, multiple fractures, severe road rash requiring skin grafts, and internal organ damage that changes lives permanently.
 But the physical injuries are only half the battle.
-Motorcycle accident victims face a challenge that people injured in car accidents never encounter: a deeply ingrained, pervasive bias against riders that infects every stage of the claims process, from the initial police report to jury deliberations.
+Motorcycle accident victims can face a challenge that people injured in car accidents often do not: bias against riders in the claims process, from the initial police report to settlement negotiations and trial.

 This bias is not imagined.
-It is documented in studies, exploited by insurance companies, and visible in courtrooms across the state.
-Understanding how it operates — and how an experienced attorney counters it — is essential to protecting a motorcycle accident claim in Oklahoma.
+Motorcycle riders are overrepresented in fatal crashes, and insurance companies often try to turn that vulnerability into a story about assumed risk.
+Understanding how that story operates — and how evidence counters it — is essential to protecting a motorcycle accident claim in Oklahoma.

-Multiple studies over the past two decades have confirmed what riders already know: both the general public and potential jurors harbor strong negative assumptions about motorcyclists.
-When a person on a motorcycle is injured, many people instinctively assign at least partial blame to the rider — regardless of what actually happened.
-The assumptions include beliefs that the rider was "probably speeding," was a "thrill-seeker who accepted the risk," was "weaving through traffic," or should have been more visible.
-These are not conclusions drawn from evidence; they are stereotypes applied automatically.
+When a person on a motorcycle is injured, some adjusters and jurors instinctively assign at least partial blame to the rider before they know the facts.
+The assumptions include beliefs that the rider was "probably speeding," accepted the risk by riding, was weaving through traffic, or should have been more visible.
+These are not conclusions drawn from evidence; they are stereotypes that have to be confronted with proof.

-Insurance companies are acutely aware of this bias and exploit it at every opportunity.
-An adjuster evaluating a motorcycle claim does not approach it the way they approach a car accident claim involving equivalent injuries and equivalent liability.
-They know that if the case goes to trial, some jurors will default to blaming the rider.
-That knowledge drives lower initial offers, more aggressive negotiation tactics, and a willingness to take cases to trial that they would settle if the victim had been driving a sedan.
+Insurance companies are aware of this bias and may use it in claim valuation.
+An adjuster evaluating a motorcycle claim may not approach it the way they approach a car accident claim involving similar injuries and similar liability.
+They know that if the case goes to trial, some jurors may default to blaming the rider.
+That risk can drive lower initial offers, more aggressive negotiation tactics, and a willingness to fight liability.

-The result is that motorcycle accident victims with clear liability and severe injuries routinely receive initial settlement offers far below what comparably injured car accident victims receive.
-The bias functions as a tax on riders — and overcoming it requires deliberate strategy.
+The result is that motorcycle accident victims with clear liability and severe injuries can receive initial settlement offers that do not reflect the actual evidence.
+Overcoming that discount requires deliberate strategy.

 How Bias Damages Your Case at Every Stage